 from the top string, closest to your face, to the bottom string, closest to the floor.

-The uke’s traditional tuning moves the top string an octave above what you would expect.
+The uke’s traditional re-entrant tuning moves the top string an octave above what you would expect.
 This means the tone goes from high to low to high instead of low to high like most other fretted instruments.

 Ukuleles are almost always strung with plastic strings.
 These are usually nylon or variations on fluorocarbon fishing line.